 10 Signs It Isn’t Safe for Your Loved One to Age in Place

-The holidays are coming up, and family gatherings provide a built-in opportunity to check up on aging parents and determine how well they are managing to age in place.
+Family gatherings provide a built-in opportunity to check up on aging loved ones and determine how well they are managing to age in place.

 A visit to their home can reveal if they are caring for themselves in healthy ways.
-Observing the way elderly loved ones cope with the increased noise and activity levels, socialize with large groups of people, and handle a disruption to their routine can reveal a lot about their resilience and alert family members to otherwise hidden risk factors.
+Observing how older adults cope with increased noise and activity levels, socialize with large groups of people, and handle disruptions to their routine can reveal a lot about their resilience and alert family members to otherwise hidden risk factors.

 1. Difficulty managing medications

-According to the CDC, 50% of prescriptions in the US are taken incorrectly.
-That includes improper timing, dosage, frequency, and duration.
-Medication nonadherence can be fatal, especially in seniors whose health may rely on certain medications.
+Incorrect use of medications, whether through improper timing, dosage, frequency, or duration, can be fatal, especially in seniors whose health may rely on certain medications.
 Caregivers should keep an eye out for missed doses, overdoses, difficulty reading directions on bottles, and numerous prescriptions from different doctors.
 They should also listen for talk about medications being too expensive.

 2. Missed or excessive doctor/hospital visits